pseudo-security/slacksecrets/README.md

 `slacksecrets history` (if `SLACK_TOKEN` environment variable is set) or `slacksecrets history --token <slack-token>`.

-This every message since the creation of the Slack workspace that match according to the rules in the `rules` directory.
+This scans every message since the creation of the Slack workspace that match according to the rules in the `rules` directory.
 Progress will be kept in a sqlite database file named `<workspace-name>.db` so if progress is interrupted, messages will not be scanned multiple times.
 This will also reduce the likelihood of hitting Slack API's rate limiting.

 ### Historical Slack scanning (using Slack "Export Data")